 This project effectively brings together cedar wood and glass to create an inspiring work-recluse in this Arlington backyard.
-Regulation of microclimate through orientation and design, environmental sustainability through use of reclaimed materials like oak barrels, space efficiency through implementation of smart features like pivoting bookshelves, Nanawall systems and architectural illusions like angled roof that to enhance verticality are attractive highlights of the project.
+Regulation of microclimate through orientation and design, environmental sustainability through the use of reclaimed materials like oak barrels, space efficiency through the implementation of smart features like pivoting bookshelves, Nanawall systems, and architectural illusions like an angled roof that to enhance verticality are attractive highlights of the project.

 2. Contextual Highlight: Saint Barbara Foothills Residence

 With integrity to the surrounding context providing overviews of the city and the ocean, the design revolves around emphasizing these views through the curvy form, ceiling-to-floor glass fixtures, and spatial volumes.
 The central double-height volume of the living spaces reflects the outdoor scale encapsulating the city and the ocean while the private spaces are provided at an intimate scale at the edges with the service areas tucked into the natural topography.

 3. Architectural Classicism: Dutch Colonial | Harrison Designs

 Bringing to life a different architectural era, this home in McLean, VA, is presented with beautiful earth tones to blend with the surrounding landscape while its actual height is masked by the characteristic gambrel roof to blend with the neighbouring buildings.
 While the exterior exhibits Tudor-style windows, flared eaves, and decorative transoms, the interior showcases coffered ceilings, bay windows, and soft colours.